Vjkumar16/Betel-leaf-Disease-Detection/README.md

 # Betel-leaf-Diseases-Detection
-Betel Leaf Diseases Detection Using Matlab
+Betel Leaf Diseases Detection using Machine Learning Algorithms in MatLab
 Setps:

     Implement all the codes in Matlab